xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **COMMAND LINE OPTIONS:**
 -env String : specifies the configuration file, uses .env if not specified
--dbs Path : specifies path where to stopre the database, './DBS' used if not specified
+-dbs Path : specifies path where to store the database, './DBS' used if not specified
--dmode Int : speficies an execution mode (0 default)
+-dmode Int : specifies an execution mode (0 default)
--debug Int : speficies a debug mode (0 default)
+-debug Int : specifies a debug mode (0 default)
 -dvl : activate dvl
 -ri Int : set log ri
 -rs Int64 : set log rs